A reader sent me a link recently to a study that found high levels of the toxin BPA on dollar bills and receipts.

 I liken drinking kombucha to having a second liver.
 With liver functions overloaded and stressed from our increasingly polluted environment, who can afford to overlook this easy, inexpensive way to keep these poisons from damaging our tissues and disrupting our hormones?

 If you are interested in learning how to make kombucha yourself for just pennies a quart, I offer four free video lessons on traditional kombucha brewing in my archives.
 The first two are for beginning brewers and the second two are advanced topics for the pros.

-What a delicious way to keep your tissues BPA free!
+What a delicious way to keep your body free of BPA!

 Sarah, The Healthy Home Economist

 Hi Ashley, I am pretty sure you can use raw apple cider vinegar as your starter in a pinch.
 Not sure about the store bought kombucha particularly since it has recently been reformulated and now contains a different ratio of beneficial bacteria to beneficial yeasts as compared to home brewed.